 In this course students will watch and analyze movies to explore major themes in American history.
 They will view movies with a focus on their accuracy and the impact they have on our understanding of history.
-Furthermore, they will examine how the role of movies has changed over the last century.
 Students will participate in class discussion, research and writing activities, presentations, and outside movie viewing.
 This is a great opportunity to learn American history through a different perspective.